- What is a cat hairball?

 Many cat owners find it very difficult and distressing to hear their cats gagging and retching, and they start to wonder if there is anything they should be worrying about.
 This self-grooming is completely normal and cats should be doing it to keep their fur in good condition.

-Most individual hairs will pass through the cat’s digestive system as normal, but sometimes they can form clumps which begin to accumulate in the stomach.
-Cats try and vomit them up to prevent them going into the intestine and causing a blockage.
+Most individual hair will pass through the cat’s digestive system as normal, but sometimes they can form clumps which begin to accumulate in the stomach.
+Cats try and vomit them up to prevent them from going into the intestine and causing a blockage.
 Don’t be worried if you see your cat stretch their neck, dry retch (their mouth opening wide) and expel a hairball before calmly walking away.
 It can be distressing to watch this, but don’t worry – it’s normal.

 How often do cats have hairballs?

 Some cat owners think that their pet brings up a hairball every day, but this isn’t true.
 Cats should only get hairballs occasionally, usually less than once a month.
-Most hairs swallowed from grooming will pass through the digestive system and out into the litter box without a problem.
+Most hair swallowed from grooming will pass through the digestive system and out into the litter box without a problem.